On this page, we will discuss what kind of information sources are commonly used in scientific and academic research.

 - The Helsinki Term Bank for Arts and Sciences contains terminology in the various scientific fields pertinent in Finland.
 The term bank was created in cooperation with experts from the scientific community.

-During a research process, you can also use other materials as stepping stones for finding further sources of information.
+During a research process, you can also use secondary sources as stepping stones for finding further sources of information.
 It is important to review all source materials with a critical eye, particularly if the information is available on a website that is not edited by a team of experts.
 Wikipedia is a collaboratively created website where anyone can contribute.
 Wikipedia should not be a primary source in scientific research.

 The context of a study determines what source material is suitable for examining the research object.

 In order to ensure that your source material is reliable, use primary sources as much as possible in your scientific and academic work.

 More information about publication types in Oulu University Library guide.